surniaulula/wpsso/readme.txt

 Activate any of these free complementary add-on(s):

+* [WPSSO Add Five Stars](https://wpsso.com/extend/plugins/wpsso-add-five-stars/) if the Schema markup does not have a rating.
 * [WPSSO FAQ Manager](https://wordpress.org/plugins/wpsso-faq/) to manage FAQ categories with Question and Answer pages.
 * [WPSSO Inherit Parent Metadata](https://wordpress.org/plugins/wpsso-inherit-parent-meta/) to inherit featured and custom images.
 * [WPSSO Mobile App Meta Tags](https://wordpress.org/plugins/wpsso-am/) to manage mobile App information.